"Inspirational!" - THE NEW YORK TIMES

 Joanne Lipman is one of the nation’s most prominent journalists and commentators.
 She was founding Editor-in-Chief of the National Magazine Award-winning Conde Nast Portfolio, and a Deputy Managing Editor of the Wall Street Journal, where she supervised coverage that earned three Pulitzer Prizes.
 She is an adviser to news organizations such as CNN, Yahoo, and WNYC, and has appeared on CNN, CBS, CNBC, NBC and PBS, among others.
-She has written for publications including the New York Times, Newsweek, and Harvard Business Review.
+She has written for publications including the New York Times, Time, Newsweek, and Harvard Business Review.

 Melanie Kupchynsky has been a violinist with the Chicago Symphony Orchestra for more than 20 years, during which time the symphony has won 21 Grammys.
 She began studying violin at the age of four with her father and the subject of Strings Attached, Jerry “Mr. K” Kupchynsky.
 Melanie began her career with the Boston Pops Esplanade Orchestra under the direction of John Williams.
 With the CSO, she has performed around the globe under the world’s greatest conductors and with the world’s most prominent soloists.
 She is also an active chamber musician, and a participant in the Chicago Symphony's "Citizen Musician" community outreach program.

 Learn more about Joanne Lipman and Melanie Kupchynsky.